AlexRmlt/ethicbot-rasa/data/nlu.md

 ## synonym:my kitten
 - My kitten

+## synonym:one commander
+- One commander

 ## synonym:one other person
 - One other person

 ## synonym:one person
 - One person

+## synonym:plenty of people
+- Plenty of people

 ## synonym:protecting
 - Protecting